cadexchanger/manufacturing-toolkit-python-examples/README.md

 * Latest version of CAD Exchanger SDK
 * Latest version of Manufacturing Toolkit
+* Windows x86-64: CPython 3.7 - 3.11
-* CPython 3.8 - 3.10
+* Linux x86-64: CPython 3.7 - 3.11
+* macOS is not supported as of now

 ## Running

 To use the examples, first obtain the MTK evaluation [here](https://cadexchanger.com/contact-us/licensing-inquiry/).
 Please describe your use case in detail.
-Upon filling out the form you'll receive an email with an evaluation license key for SDK (`cadex_license.lic` file) and MTK (`mtk_license.lic` file).
-There will also be links to the pip repositories containing the CAD Exchanger SDK and MTK packages.
+Upon filling out the form you'll receive an email with an evaluation license key for SDK (`cadex_license.py` file) and MTK (`mtk_license.py` file).
+There will also be links to the pip repository containing the CAD Exchanger SDK and MTK packages.
+You can also register in our [Customer Corner](https://my.cadexchanger.com/) and see both the license key and the repository link there.

-1. Install the CAD Exchanger SDK package with the following command, substituting `<repo-sdk-link-from-email>` for the actual link to pip repository:
+1. Install the CAD Exchanger SDK package with the following command, substituting `<repo-link-from-email>` for the actual link to pip repository:

     ```
-    $ pip install cadexchanger --extra-index-url=<repo-sdk-link-from-email>
+    $ pip install cadexchanger --extra-index-url=<repo-link-from-email>
     ```

+    If you get an error message that `pip` was not able to find the package, please check the requirements above and make sure that your configuration is supported.

-2. Install the MTK package with the following command, substituting `<repo-mtk-link-from-email>` for the actual link to pip repository:
+2. Install the MTK package with the following command, substituting `<repo-link-from-email>` for the actual link to pip repository:

     ```
-    $ pip install manufacturingtoolkit --extra-index-url=<repo-mtk-link-from-email>
+    $ pip install manufacturingtoolkit --extra-index-url=<repo-link-from-email>
     ```

+    If you get an error message that `pip` was not able to find the package, please check the requirements above and make sure that your configuration is supported.

 3. Place the license keys into the repository root.